Payloads approved for launch

 Educational

-There is a range of educational missions that we have approved payloads for; this includes for students in Mexico, Australia and several U.S. academic institutions who have developed and built CubeSats that were launched from New Zealand.
-Their missions include:
+There are a range of educational missions that we have approved payloads for; this includes for students in Mexico, Australia and several U.S. academic institutions who have developed and built CubeSats that we launched in New Zealand.
+Some of their missions encapsulate research and development and remote sensing purposes and include:

 • conducting digital image processing and software improvement experiments as part of their study